-The Different Types of Sails On A Sailboat: An Easy Guide
+The Most Popular Types Of Sails On A Sailboat

 A sloop-rigged sailboat typically features a mainsail, a headsail, and an additional light-wind sail, such as a spinnaker or Gennaker.
 The mainsail is rigged aft of the mast, while the headsail is attached to the forestay.
 The two most commonly used headsails are the Genoa and Jib.